 - Drink slowly and on a full stomach.
-Keep in mind that if you are a small person, the effects of alcohol consumption are greater on you than on a larger person.
+If you are a small person, the effects of alcohol are greater on you than on a larger person.

-- Drink only in moderation.
-The National Institute on Alcohol Abuse and Alcoholism recommends that women have no more than 1 drink per day and men no more than 2 drinks per day.
+- Drink in moderation.
+Women should have no more than 1 drink per day and men no more than 2 drinks per day.
 One drink is defined as 12 ounces of beer, 5 ounces of wine, or 1 1/2 ounces of 80-proof liquor.

 - Drink a glass of water in between drinks containing alcohol.
-This will help you drink less alcohol, and will also decrease the dehydration from drinking alcohol.
+This will help you drink less alcohol, and decrease dehydration from drinking alcohol.

 - Avoid alcohol completely to prevent hangovers.